-Place the heat sink on the processor and push down until the bracket locks onto the heat sink.
-5
+5 Place the heat sink on the processor and push down on the base of the heat sink until the bracket locks onto the heat sink.

-(i) NOTE:
+1 NOTE:

-- Ensure that the two guide pin holes on the bracket match the guide holes on the heat sink. - Ensure that the pin 1 indicator on the heat sink is aligned with the pin 1 indicator on the bracket before placing the heat sink onto the processor and bracket.
+- Ensure that the two guide pin holes on the bracket match the guide holes on the heat sink. - \cdot $\,$ Do not press on the heat sink fins. - Ensure that the pin 1 indicator on the heat sink is aligned with the pin 1 indicator on the bracket before placing the heat sink onto the processor and bracket.